tahoe-lafs/MoveOffTrac/docs/UserStories.md

 I expect to be able to...

-- act as a maintainer (described above), in addition to the following activities
+1. act as a maintainer (described above), in addition to the following activities
-- add/remove maintainers
+2. add/remove maintainers

 ## As a Tahoe-LAFS owner = root user

 I expect to be able to...

-- act as a maintainer (described above), in addition to the following activities
+1. act as a maintainer (described above), in addition to the following activities
-- add/remove admin
+2. add/remove admin
-- add/remove projects
+3. add/remove projects

-## As a migrator
+## As a migrator = system admin

 I expect to be able to...
-- to run a solid sprint of real team work within (xx) weeks,
+1. to run a solid sprint of real team work within (xx) weeks,
-- so that I can still have time to make repair (because no roll-back and kind of forced - but good reason to step on self-hosted for better control).
+2. so that I can still have time to make repair (because no roll-back and kind of forced - but good reason to step on self-hosted for better control).